 The Revised Edition of the Australian Soil Classification was published in 2002 and is available from CSIRO Publishing.

-The Australian Soil Classification - An Interactive Key allocates soil profiles to every level within the official Australian Soil Classification.
-The Interactive Key is available as a free download .
-The Open Delta software that runs the Interactive Key is currently pre-Beta but is due for final release in June 2012.
-The Interactive Key is compatible with Windows 7 and earlier windows versions.
+The Australian Soil Classification - An Interactive Key allocates soil profiles to every level within the official Australian Soil Classification (revised edition).
+The Interactive Key is available as a free download (installation instructions included).
+The Open Delta software that runs the Interactive Key is compatible with Windows 7 and earlier windows versions.

 The Concepts and Rationale of The Australian Soil Classification is a publication designed to be read in conjunction with the The Australian Soil Classification.
 It elaborates on many of the diagnostic horizons and materials given in the glossary of the classification and gives the rationale for the establishment of various classes and diagnostic criteria.
 The book also gives an overview of the general features of the new orders with individual distribution maps showing their occurrence in Australia.